Bylaws of the Philadelphia Area Conservation Association

 - A quorum of 10% of the membership is required to conduct the general meeting.
 As long as a quorum is present, the members can continue to do business until the meeting is adjourned.
 Motions put to a vote require a simple majority to pass.
-Voting may consist of a verbal, written, show of hands, or other indication.
+Voting may consist of a verbal vote, written vote, show of hands, or other indication.
 Those who cannot attend may submit an absentee ballot.
 Absentee ballots may be sent in by post or electronically as determined by the Board.

 - The membership can force the Board of Directors to call a general meeting by petitioning the Board with at least 15% of the membership in favor of holding a special meeting.
 After receiving the petition, the Board must hold a general meeting within thirty days.

-- These Bylaws may be amended or repealed by a majority vote of the members (see Article V, Number 4) at a general meeting.
-The Board of Directors will make a notice of proposed changes available to members of PACA when the general meeting is announced or before.
+- These Bylaws may be amended or repealed by a majority vote of the members at a general meeting.
+The Board of Directors will make a notice of proposed changes available to members of PACA when a general meeting is announced.

 - These Bylaws may also be amended by a poll of the membership via the internet.
 Amendments to the Bylaws through an internet poll of the members requires a simple majority of those responding to the poll.
 The timing and the method of the internet poll shall be determined by the Board of Directors.